 The inflamed lymph node is easily visualized.
 Note the lack of bleeding due to the laser cauterizing the blood vessels.

-The anatomy of this lymph node is not normal, an indication that it is diseased.
+The anatomy of this lymph node is not normal.
+It is nodular and inflamed, an indication that it is diseased.

 Because of the unique qualities of the laser we are able to perform this surgery with a small incision that heals rapidly